hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/01_prepare_dev_env.md

 * mailx
 * perl
 * python3
+* ...

-An IDE is optional but might have addition prerequisites (e.g. rsync to support remote compilation).
+An IDE (e.g. Clion) is optional but might have addition prerequisites (e.g. rsync to support remote compilation).

 ### FreeBSD 13/14